Daily-Utils/schedular/README.md

 # Nest Server

-A nestjs server designed for scheduling
+A nestjs server designed for scheduling between doctor and patient

+It uses stream scheduling by default!

 ## ENV